-Complaints must be in writing using either the City of Saginaw's "Title VI Complaint Form" found in Appendix D or by submitting a letter providing the same information as requested by the form.
+Complaints must be in writing, and must be signed by the complainant and/or the complainant's representative.
 The complaint must set forth as fully as possible the facts and circumstances surrounding the claimed discrimination.
 In cases where the complainant is unable or incapable of providing a written statement, the complainant will be assisted in converting the verbal complaint into a written complaint.
 All complaints, however, must be signed by the complainant and/or by the complainant's representative.